odoomrp/odoomrp-wip/stock_planning/README.rst

 Stock planning
 ==============
-This module show a prevision of stock and allows you to generate their respective procurement order.
+This module shows a prevision of stock and allows you to generate their respective procurement order.

 Credits